gkotian/gkotian.github.io/travels/_posts/2010-06-21-the-spaniard.md

 I sat myself on the bed racking my brains to solve the mystery.
 I still hadn't figured it out by the time he got out, but then it came to both of us at almost exactly the same time.
-We had met in Popayan and had dinner together - four solo travellers going their own ways next day, never to meet again - or so we thought!
+We had met in Popayan and had dinner together - four solo travellers going their own ways the next day, never to meet again - or so we thought!